+Catherine Gamez from Office of Equity showed up and I politely asked her to leave (Karissa Stolen had sent her the invite without asking).
+Also asked about the restroom map and other resources.

 Agenda Items:

 Hellos and housekeeping

 Catherine Gamez from Office of Equity hopped on, Katy briefly asked about their housing of gender-identity resources and gender-inclusive restroom map and whether those are updated or who is in charge